Building async batch processors for cold chain data lakes

 finally:

-# Clear the event AFTER the flush so any set() that arrived
+# Clear AFTER the flush so a set() arriving mid-flush re-triggers.

 async with self._lock: